JJMats/behavioral_cloning/writeup.md

 To begin, my initial step was to use a convolutional neural network model similar to the NVIDIA architecture.
 I thought this model might be appropriate because it has been utilized successfully in other autonomous vehicle endeavors, including a remote controlled car project.

 To quantify the model's ability to generalize, I split the training data (images and steering angles) into training and validation data sets.
 I chose a 80/20% split of the data, and used the larger portion for training the model.
-Upon initial validation, it was found that the MSE (mean squared error) calculated on the training set was low, but the MSE of the validation data was slightly more.
-This implies that the model was slightly overfitting the data, so it was worthwhile to make attempts to reduce it.
+Upon initial validation, it was found that the MSE (mean squared error) calculated on the training set was lower than the MSE on the validation data set.
+This implies that the model was overfitting the data, so it was worthwhile to make attempts to reduce it.

 To reduce the model's tendency to overfit the data, I selected different activation layers (changed from ReLU to LeakyReLU) and added a dropout layer.
+This decreased the MSE of both data sets, and improved the overall lane center-finding performance of the model.

 After the model was trained and validated, it was then necessary to run the simulator to visualize the performance of the network on images input from a vehicle driving autonomously around the track.
 During the first test on the "Lake" track, the vehicle found the lane center fairly well on straight sections of the track, but did tend to drive off of the side of the road in turns, and in locations where the features at the side of the driving surface could be misjudged as a viable path.